umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 It's nearly all we need but missing information about the item that was saved and published!

-We can use the **entityResource**, another Umbraco Angular resource to enables us to retrieve more information about an entity given its id.
+We can use the **entityResource**, another Umbraco Angular resource to enable us to retrieve more information about an entity given its id.

 Inject this into our angular controller: